 This is an overlooked aspect of the African outfitting business.

-How to evaluate the hunting area and plains game?
+How to evaluate the hunting area and the plains game?

 Questions to ask when choosing an African outfitter